kyokenn/rogdrv/README.md

 **Buzzard**      |            | +        | ?               | ?                    | ?    | N/A
 **Spatha**       |            | +        | ?               | ?                    | ?    | ?

-**Own device** - I own this device, which means I can reverce engeneer, implement and test all the features.
+**Own device** - I own this device, which means I can reverse engeneer, implement and test all the features.

 **Profiles** - Profile switching feature.